 A portfolio career is not going to work for everyone, and there are various considerations in asking yourself if you are suited to it.
 What you are good at and what you enjoy are going to be key to branching out.
 Try listing your achievements as a start.
 Are you a self-motivator - not all of us can provide our own incentives.
 This leads into adaptability, willingness to learn new skills, disciplining yourself to work in segments, to learn technology, to think like a freelancer, to have the energy and confidence to market yourself, to rely on strangers within a network rather than the institutional support systems of a law firm.
 What is important to you, e.g. money, creativity etc, and can you afford it, to trade the lucrative salary, at least for a transitional period.

 Redundancy can be the key in many ways, not only the enforced push into the unknown, but getting employers to pay for courses and counselling to find out where your talents lie.

-Also see 'And What Do You Do?
-10 Steps to Creating a Portfolio Career' by Barrie Hopson and Katie Ledger, available under the 'bookstore' tab.
+Also, see the book 'And What Do You Do?
+10 Steps to Creating a Portfolio Career' by Barrie Hopson and Katie Ledger.

 Career Changer Profile(s)

 Whilst every care has been taken to ensure the accuracy of this information at the time of posting, the information is intended as guidance only.
 It should not be considered as professional or legal advice.